michael-sumner/go-make-things/content/articles/2017-08-25-how-to-add-transition-animations-to-vanilla-javascript-show-and-hide-methods.md

 - CSS
 - JavaScript
 date: '2017-08-25'
+permalink: /how-to-add-transition-animations-to-vanilla-javascript-show-and-hide-methods/
 title: How to add transition animations to vanilla JavaScript show and hide methods
+url: /2017/08/25/how-to-add-transition-animations-to-vanilla-javascript-show-and-hide-methods
 ---

-Yesterday, we looked at [how to show and hide elements with vanilla JavaScript](/how-to-show-and-hide-elements-with-vanilla-javascript/).
+Yesterday, we looked at [how to show and hide elements with vanilla JavaScript](https://gomakethings.com/how-to-show-and-hide-elements-with-vanilla-javascript/).

 To recap, we can either add an inline `display` style with the `style` property, or toggle a class that controls visibility using `classList`.